-A vacation rental fee is any charge that is not included in your nightly base rate.
-Vacation rental fees typically compensate the owner or property manager for any additional amenities or services.
-Some of the most common vacation rental fees you’ll come across are an extra guest fee, a cleaning fee, and a pet fee.
+Vacation rental management fees are any charges that are not included in your nightly base rate.
+Short term rental management fees typically compensate the owner or property manager for any additional amenities or services.
+Monthly vacation rental management fees are 10%-50%; vary depending on the area, property category, and management type.
+Some of the most common short term rental management fees you’ll come across are an extra guest fee, a cleaning fee, and a pet fee.

-Tips and Strategies for Setting Vacation Rental Fees
+Tips and Strategies for Setting Vacation Rental Management Fees to Guest

 - Roll some of the standard fees into your base rate.
 As long as this strategy doesn’t drive your prices up to the point that they’re higher than your competitors’ prices, this can be a way to keep from [intimidating] potential guests.
 This works especially well with cleaning fees.